RECAPEM

 • Optional: consider 50-100 mg thiamine and 1mg folate IV concurrent with or after glucose administration.

-• Consider other causes of anion gap acidosis if the anion gap is < 20 mEq/L or fail to close with ongoing treatment.
+• Consider other causes of anion gap acidosis if the anion gap is < 20 mEq/L or fails to close with ongoing treatment.

 RECAP